Mathnerd314/audio-project/Multichannel stuff/Audio_Distribution_Report.md

 ### 5.2 The "Clean" 3.3V Rail Strategy

-**Problem:** Do NOT use the 3.3V pin from the Raspberry Pi 4 or Pico 2's internal regulator for the NDK Crystal or DAC Analog supply.
+**Problem:** Do NOT use the 3.3V pin from the Raspberry Pi 4 or Pico 2's internal regulator for the NDK Crystal.
 These rails have significant ripple (often >50 mV) from CPU load transients.

 **Solution: The LT3042 Ultra-Low Noise LDO**
 - **Component:** LT3042 Regulator Module (or ADM7150).
 - **Performance:** < 1 µVrms noise (vs. ~1000 µVrms for standard regulators).
 - **Configuration:**
   - Input: 5.0V from the main Logic Supply.
-  - Output: 3.3V dedicated to Crystal, Clock Buffer, and DAC Analog VDD.
+  - Output: 3.3V dedicated to Crystal and Clock Buffer.
 - **Result:** The clock source operates in a "silence bubble," immune to Pi 4's USB/SPI activity.

+What about using the Pi 4 / Pico 2's 3.3V pin for the DACs?
+Also not a good idea, due to the ripple.
+Using an LT3045 or similar with sufficient capacity for crystal + DACs offers cost/simplicity benefits.
+For best performance, isolating the domains by a ferrite bead + 100 uF capacitor for the crystal and 0.1 ohm resistor for the DACs will ensure minimal cross-talk.

 ### 5.3 Grounding Topology: "Star-of-Stars"